mieweb/docs/content/functions/system-administration/data-migration/allergy-data-validation-test-script.md

 To access and utilize these reports:

-1. Navigate to the  {{% syslink "Reports" "f=layout&module=reports&name=reports&tabmodule=reports" %}}  sidemenu.
+1. Navigate to the [Reports](https://docs.enterprisehealth.com/functions/reports/)  sidemenu.
-2. Select the  {{% syslink "Medications/Allergies/Scripts" "f=layout&module=reports&name=MedsAllergiesScripts&tabmodule=reports&tabmodule=reports&t=Medications%2FAllergies%2FScripts&tabselect=Medications%2FAllergies%2FScripts" %}}  report list.
+2. Select the Medications/Allergies/Scripts report list.

     ![](../allergy-data-validation-test-script.assets/900ac3a98042d7338093aa2698c33d88.png)
 3. Criteria may be added to filter or drill down data.